Help Save Children in Guinea

 With high rates of poverty and little access to healthcare or education, children in Guinea need your help.*

-- Only 22% of girls 15 and older are literate
+- 23% of girls 15 and older are literate

 - 38% of school-age children are out of school